About Our Chapter

 - Susan G. Komen, Race for the Cure

 National Charity League – Vista Irvine Chapter offers and easy, organized way for mothers and daughters to volunteer together.

-- 20 philanthropy partners including Ronald McDonald House, Susan G Komen, March of Dimes, Blind Children’s Learning Center, Pediatric Cancer Research Foundation.
+- 20 philanthropy partners including Ronald McDonald House, Susan G Komen, March of Dimes, Beyond Blindness Blind, Pediatric Cancer Research Foundation.